 Security Deposit Laws

-Landlords must abide by certain rules when it comes to tenants’ security deposits.
+Landlords must abide by certain rules when it comes to the tenants security deposit.
 After a tenant moves out, landlords in Florida have 15 days to return all or part of the tenant’s security deposit.

-Tenants in Florida have the right to be notified once the landlord receives their security deposit.
+Tenants in Florida have the right to be notified once the landlord receives their deposit.

 Florida Landlord-Tenant law doesn’t place a limit on how much a landlord can charge for a security deposit.